GerryLon/bigcache/README.md

 ## How it works

-BigCache relies on optimization presented in 1.5 version of Go ([issue-9477](https://github.com/golang/go/issues/9477)).
+BigCache relies on an optimization introduced in Go 1.5 ([issue-9477](https://github.com/golang/go/issues/9477)).
-This optimization states that if map without pointers in keys and values is used then GC will omit its content.
+This optimization states that if a map without pointers in keys and values is used, then GC will omit its content.
-Therefore BigCache uses `map[uint64]uint32` where keys are hashed and values are offsets of entries.
+Therefore, BigCache uses `map[uint64]uint32` where keys are hashed and values are offsets of entries.

-Entries are kept in byte slices, to omit GC again.
+Entries are kept in byte slices to omit GC again.
-Byte slices size can grow to gigabytes without impact on performance because GC will only see single pointer to it.
+Byte slice size can grow to gigabytes without impacting performance because GC will only see a single pointer to it.

 ### Collisions

 BigCache does not handle collisions.
-When new item is inserted and it's hash collides with previously stored item, new item overwrites previously stored value.
+When a new item is inserted and its hash collides with a previously stored item, the new item overwrites the previously stored value.

 ## Bigcache vs Freecache